-The fibrous root system is one of two main types of roots according to origin of development and branching pattern in the angiosperms.
-The other is taproot system.
+The fibrous root system is one of two main types of roots according to the origin of development and branching pattern in the angiosperms.
+The other is the taproot system.

 The primary root which develops from a radicle and becomes dominant is called a taproot, as in carrot.
 Roots that develop from other roots are generally called lateral roots; those that arise from other plant organs rather than the root, such as from stems or leaves, are called adventitious roots.

 A taproot system is one in which the primary root becomes the main root of the plant with minimal branching consisting of secondary, smaller lateral roots.
 The taproot system occurs in dicot plants and is one of the bases of distinguishing these plants from the monocots which generally have fibrous roots.

 In plants having a taproot system, the trunk-like primary root develops directly from the embryonic root called radicle and grows downward into the soil.
 From this taproot, lateral roots develop which may initially grow horizontally then turn downward.
 These roots repeatedly form finer roots which terminate in a root tip with a minute, dome-shaped, protective root cap at the topmost part.

 As the root grows, it pushes its root cap forward, probing the soil and absorbing water and nutrients mainly through fine root hairs.
 The root hairs are extensions of the epidermis which develop in the region of differentiation.
 These plant organs are short-lived and constantly replaced.